opensciency/sprint-content/README.md

 Content created by [TOPS OpenCore Sprint SMEs](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area2_Capacity_Sharing/OpenCore/OpenCore_leads.md#2022-tops-content-subject-matter-experts-smes)

+Opensciency - A core open science curriculum by and for the research community.

+Opensciency is core open science curriculum material, drafted to introduce those beginning their open science journey to important definitions, tools, and resources; and provide for participants at all levels recommended practices.
+The material is made available under a [CC-BY 4.0 International](https://creativecommons.org/licenses/by/4.0/) license and is structured into five modules:

+Ethos of Open Science
+Open Tools and Resources
+Open Data
+Open Software
+Open Results

+Opensciency is a result of the work of more than 40 open science experts and practitioners from across the world and from different disciplines.
+The first draft of the curriculum material was developed from [June 27 - July 1, 2022](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area2_Capacity_Sharing/OpenCore/OpenCore_leads.md) as part of the Transform to Open Science (TOPS) [OpenCore](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing/OpenCore) sprint.
+More information about the NASA TOPS initiative is available via their GitHub website.
+After the TOPS Community Panel on  [October 6, 2022](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/Community_Panels/20221005_community_panel.md), the original contributors created the Opensciency repository to allow all contributors to further engage with the curriculum and invite review on the initial draft material from the wider research community.

+Shared under the CC-BY 4.0 License, all materials remain open for anyone to build open science curriculums or reuse for other purposes.
+To credit and cite the material, use the following citation:

+(citation from Zenodo to be added after 0.0.0 release)

+We encourage the wider community to reuse the material, and we are especially interested in creative approaches to displaying the material.
+An example we like is [Elements of AI](https://course.elementsofai.com/).

+Let us know if you have a creative approach to displaying and reusing the material by [submitting an issue](https://github.com/opensciency/sprint-content/issues).

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.